Geophysical and Atmospheric Sciences BSc

 Year 1

-In your first year, you’ll develop fundamental skills in geology, maths, physics, geophysics and computer programming that you'll use throughout your degree.
-If you don’t have A-level Further or Pure Maths (or equivalent) you will study maths in your first and second year.
-Students with this higher level of Maths will study a discovery module instead.
+In your first year, you’ll develop fundamental skills in maths, physics of the Earth, atmosphere and oceans, and geology.
+You’ll start computer programming that you'll use and develop throughout your degree.
+You'll study maths in your first and second year and can choose from a range of discovery and/or optional modules.

 Year 2

-In your second year, compulsory modules provide you in the key geophysical techniques used to look inside and understand the Earth.
-These include methods used to understand plate tectonics, earthquake and volcanoes, as well as tools to investigate the near surface as used to enable civil engineering projects, locate and extract the resources we need to make batteries and wind turbines, and to enable the understanding of the subsurface needed to permit carbon sequestration.
+In your second year, compulsory modules provide you with the key techniques used to look inside and explore the Earth from the core to the atmosphere and near-Earth space.
+These include methods used to understand plate tectonics, earthquakes and volcanoes, as well as ocean and atmospheric currents.
+You'll be taught tools to investigate the near surface as used to enable civil engineering projects, locate and extract the resources we need to make batteries and wind turbines.
+You’ll also develop an understanding of the subsurface needed to find freshwater, trace pollutants and permit carbon sequestration.

 Year 3

 Your final year includes a project that allows you to do research with a member of academic staff on a topic of mutual interest.
-Recent projects have involved machine learning, study of the Earth's core, computational physics, study of volcanic systems and earthquakes using satellite data and archaeological geophysics to name a few.
+Typical projects could involve machine learning, the study of the Earth's core, computational physics, study of volcanic systems and earthquakes using satellite data and archaeological geophysics to name a few.

 Fieldwork